ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 - Go into RUN mode
 - Update the display (with image data retained from the previous update)
 - Go into POWER OFF mode (CLKI and 3V3 disabled) for 2 seconds
-- Go through power on initialize
+- Go through power on initialise